Are you newly engaged and starting to plan your wedding? First of all, congratulations on finding the person you want to spend your life with.

-Here are some things to consider when making your list:
+Here are some additional things to consider when making your list:

 - Can the person afford to be in your wedding?
-You’ll need at least a rough idea of how much it will cost each person.
+You’ll need at least a rough idea of how much it will cost per person.

 - Is the person reliable, or is she always late?
 You can determine this based on her punctuality in the past, if she consistently stands you up, or if she says she’ll do something but never follows through.